lifebit-ai/ukbb-tutorial/README.md

 ![deploit logo](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/deploit.png)

-**Main outcome:** *During this session, you will learn how to scale the GATK pipeline you built in the previous session to run an analysis on the Cloud using the Deploit platform.*
+**Main outcome:** *During this session, you will learn how to scale the GATK pipeline you built in the previous session to run an analysis on the Cloud using the UKB CloudOS platform.*

-[Deploit](https://lifebit.ai/deploit) is a bioinformatics platform, developed by Lifebit, where you can run your analysis over the Cloud/AWS.
+UKB CloudOS is a bioinformatics platform, developed by Lifebit, where you can run your analysis over the Cloud/AWS.

 ### a) Creating an account
 First, create an account/log in [here](https://deploit.lifebit.ai/register).
 For the purposes of this worksop you can setup a Deploit account with $10 free credit.
 After this workshop you may choose to connect your cloud account to access your own data & compute